webtoknow/fx-trading-app/Week_06/Theory/README.md

 ### Template-driven forms

-- easy to be added in an app
-- don't scale as well as reactive forms
-- best practice is to be used if form requirements are basic and logic can be managed only in the template
+- Template-driven forms are easier to use but may not scale well for complex requirements.
+- The template manages the form model internally.
-- the template provides the value and status of the form element at a given point of time:**template-driven approach**
+- Validation is added through attributes in the template, and validation is performed as the value of a form control changes.
-- each element is linked to a directive that manages the form model internally
-- to add validation, we need to add the same validation attributes and for native HTML form validation
-- every time the value of a form control changes, Angular runs validation and generates a list of validation errors, which results in an *INVALID* status, or null, which results in a *VALID* status
 - *e.g.*:

     ```HTML